ArthurZey/arthurzey.github.io/_pages/stubs/grammar-and-language.md

 * datetime stamps, 24-hour time
 * "gods"
 * "theater" versus "theatre"
-* pronunciation of plural words, such as "basis" versus "base"
+* pronunciation of plural words, such as
+  * "basis" versus "base"
+  * "bias" ("bias-ehz" versus "bias-eez")
 * Picard-isms: schedule, issue, appreciate
 * "none are" versus "none is"; "any are" versus "any is"
 * singular "they"